qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 ## Step 7:  Place then solder LEDs

 Install the LEDs by placing them through the slots on the switches.
 Check the underside of the PCB to ensure the long leg of the LED goes through the hole labeled “+” and the short leg through the hole labeled “-”.
+Not all of the LED footprints are facing the same way(especially on the bottom row and numpad area!), so be sure you check which leg is where before soldering.
 Bend the legs to keep them in place until you’re ready to solder.

 ## Step 8:  Solder Pro Micro on header